FanderWasTaken/wine-dependency-hell-solver/.github/README.md

 The main goal of this project is to provide users with dependencies that Wine can't ship.
 For that reason WMP and Windows System Files aren't included here.
 If something still doesn't work after using this script and no Wine version fixes your issues, there's a good chance that you're trying to run a half-baked piece of software.

 > [!TIP]
-> If you're having issues with your game or program of any kind try different Wine/Proton versions
+> If you're having issues with your game or program of any kind try different Wine/Proton versions.

 ## Why not use Wine/Proton-tricks?